-MAY Our guest speaker will be our very own Guild member, Carol Chernov.
+MAY Our guest speaker was our very own Guild member, Carol Chernov.
 Many of our Guild members have had the pleasure of our Quilts long arm quilted by Carol.
 We also have had the opportunity to view Carol’s work up close at our 2018 Quilt Show, including the 2018 Raffle Quilt.
 Please join us as Carol shares her inspirations and long arm Quilting journey.

 APRIL Thomas Roach on ‘Cloth and Connection’ Thomas is a Vancouver based textile artist who recently managed the (in)finite: spiritual conversations in cloth exhibition at Christ Church Cathedral.
 Thomas discussed “Cloth and Connection”.
 He states, “While a quilt is typically defined as three layers stitched together, I believe that the result is vastly more than the simple sum of the component materials.
 There are a myriad of layers of meaning, memory and connection that at first don’t seem visible, but are often transmitted anyway by the visual and tactile experience.
 Such is the power of cloth.
 As quilters, weavers, fibre artists and lovers of textile we know this.”
 Imagine opening that experience up to a community to (re)discover together.
 Join Thomas to hear about his experience leading two large textile based community projects and how it has changed his approach to textile art-making.